jampp/geeks/_src/_posts/2016-04-18-Julia-in-Safe-Data-Science.markdown

 ---

 <!--excerpt.start-->
 Recently in Jampp, I had the chance to switch some of our data science environment from Python to Julia.
-For various reasons, it's type system is, in my opinion, one of the best language features.
-The most obvious reason are performance enhancements it allows.
+For various reasons, its type system is, in my opinion, one of the best language features.
+The most obvious one is the performance enhancements it allows.
 I will not, however, address that point here: it has been benchmarked very well in several places.
 Instead, I will briefly show a safety advantage this type system brings that is really handy for data science.
 <!--excerpt.end-->

 To be fair, this feature is handy in a production oriented data science team.
 Someone more oriented towards analytics, then, might not find it so helpful.
 Quoting [Robert Chang][CHANG], I perform Type B data science: models I build are meant to get into production.
 Because of this fact, safety issues are a big concern when implementing them.
 If we don't catch a misbehaviour in our Machine Learning systems, we will be running our business based on mistaken metrics.
 For example, bidding high prices for bad banners millions times a day...

 So, let's get to the point.
 When you deal with hundreds of thousands of messages per second coming from a number of sources, you learn one thing: every field will eventually receive at least one ill-formated message.
 It is true, and not only for data science, that a smart use of types in a language helps you finding mismatches early in the data handling process.
-Take this toy example and look when Python realizes there is something wrong with the message and when Julia does:
+Take this toy example and look when Python realizes there is something wrong with the message and what Julia does:

 Here is Python's version:
 {% highlight python %}